koyoonyoung777/OSS_final_project/README.md

  What does this project do? ->
   This program is called 'Watermelon Game'.
 This game combines two small circles to make a bigger circle.
 When a large circle is made, the score goes up, and the final goal is to increase the score more.
-I wanted to take the source of this game and add other elements to make it my own game.😊
+I wanted to take the source of this game and add other elements to make it my own game.
+What I wanted to do was create a difficult version of this game.
+So I changed this game the other way around.

 Why is this project useful? ->
-You can relieve stress by playing games.
+It's a game for people who want to play a difficult game.
+And, you can relieve stress by playing games.

 How do I get started? ->